hridaya423/somutils/README.md

 - **Paste Files for devlogs**: Paste images/files directly into devlogs!
 - **Personalized Time Estimates**: Uses your efficiency data for accurate estimates
 - **Goal Tracking System**: Add shop items to goals and track progress
-- **Advanced Stats**: Interactive calculators and efficiency comparisons
+- **Advanced Stats**: Efficiency comparisons, and custom calculator too
-- **Black Market**: Support for black market shop items and enhanced estimates
+- **Black Market**: Support for black market shop items and enhanced estimates and you get preferred customer for free
-- **Ship Data**:  ship-by-ship efficiency tracking
+- **Ship Data**:  ship-by-ship efficiency tracking and a beautiful graph to see ship efficiency if you have multiple

 ## Installation